 So yes, pasture raised eggs can be a great addition to a Fatty Liver Diet.

-So give the Keto Egg Fast a try and let me know how it goes.
+So give this funky fast a try and let me know how it goes.